encomjp/Open-MQTT-Broadcaster/README.md

 - **Advanced Options**: Configure worker threads, refresh interval (delay between UI update batches), and cached messages limit directly from the GUI to customize performance according to your needs.
 - **Channel Management**: Automatically show channels and update channel statuses (e.g., online/offline) based on message activity.
 - **Statistics Tracking**: Maintain and persist statistics such as the number of messages received and sent per channel.
+- **Modular Design**: The GUI is built using a modular, tabbed interface (ttk.Notebook) that allows easy integration of new modules (e.g., an MQTT Scanner) without requiring major refactoring.

 ## Installation